ZealousMagician/Ponymaster/README.md

 # Ponymaster
-### Hey, thanks for downloading Ponymaster!
-This is a collection of dynamic prompts to allow anyone to create images with prompts of the best quality possible.
+### This is a collection of dynamic prompts to allow anyone to create images with prompts of the best quality possible.

 ### Here you'll find information about how to use Ponymaster, as well as credits and a changelog at the end.